-Project Complie plies Add itions and Additional Buildings Yes N/A A. Maintenance of Existing Features.
-The construction of additions and new structures shall not obscure, damage, destroy or remove any original architectural details or materials of an existing main building, except as necessary to construct and integrate an addition. В. Maintenance of Porches.
-An addition shall not result in the enclosure of an existing porch.
+Proje ct Com plies Addi itions and Additional Buildings Yes No N/A А. Maintenance of Existing Features.
+The construction of additions, alterations, and new structures shall not obscure, damage, destroy or remove any original architectural details or materials of an existing main building, except as necessary to construct and integrate an addition. В. Maintenance of Porches.
+An addition or alteration shall not result in the enclosure of an existing porch.]
 C. Roof Form and Pitch.
-An addition shall maintain the roof form(s) of the existing building and match the existing roof pitch.
+An addition or alteration shall maintain the roof form(s) of the existing building and match the existing roof pitch ^{2} .
 A new building shall exhibit the same roof form(s) as the existing building but need not match the existing roof pitch as long as the pitch is not shallower than the existing roof pitch.
 Examples of roof forms are gable, hip, mansard, gambrel, flat, shed, bonnet, and false front.
 D. Roof Eaves.
-An addition or new building must include eaves of the same depth as the eaves on the existing building.
-Where existing eaves have a depth of 18 or more inches, the addition or new building shall have eaves with a depth of at least 18 inches. Е. Porch Columns.
-An addition or new building shall exhibit porch columns of the same shape and proportions as those of the existing buildings, and F typical of the architectural style of the existing building.
+An addition, alteration, or new building must include eaves that match -the eaves on the existing building, including depth.] Е. Porch Columns.
+An addition, alteration, or new building shall exhibit porch columns of the same shape and proportions as those of the existing buildings and typical of the architectural style 2 of the existing building.
 F. Windows.
-The windows on street-facing façade(s) of an addition or new building must meet the following stondards building must meet the following standards.
+The windows on street-facing façade(s) of an addition, alteration, or new building must meet the following standards.
 1. Orientation. a.
-If the windows of the existing building are vertically oriented (taller than they are wide), then the windows of the proposed project shall also be vertically oriented. b.
-If the existing building exhibit groupings of windows, the proposed project may replicate these groupings.
-Such groupings can include but are not limited to: i.
-Groups or pairs of side-by-side vertically oriented windows that together form a horizontal bank of windows. ii.
-A square or horizontally oriented window flanked by vertically oriented windows (side lites).
-2. Proportions.
-Windows on the addition or new building shall match the proportions (ratio of height to width) of the windows that predominate (occur most frequently) on the existing building.
-1 (B. 1 1
+If the windows of the existing building ^{$\frac{1}{2}$} are vertically oriented (taller than they are wide), then the windows of the proposed project shall also be vertically oriented. l 5

-&lt;sup>2 The identification of architectural style shall be according to the characteristics listed in the Guide to Residential Design, the booklet titled "Architectural and Historical Resources of the City of Alameda," or Section 4.3 of the Citywide Design Review Manual.
+2 The identification of architectural style shall be according to the characteristics listed in the Guide to Residential Design, the booklet titled "Architectural and Historical Resources of the City of Alameda," or Section 4.3 of the Citywide Design Review Manual.
 See Appendix A.